Nesto17/analytics-engineering-takehome/README.md

 ### 5. Next Steps (Hypothetically)

-1. Set a more clear DDL, constraints, and data warehouse schema.
+1. Set clearer DDL, constraints, and data warehouse schema.
-2. Understand how backend system works that generate the data in the first place.
+2. Understand how Fetch' backend systems generate the data.
-3. Set up nightly ETL batch jobs to update data in the warehouse.
+3. Set up nightly ETL batch jobs to update and refresh data in the warehouse.
-4. Connect to analytics platforms for more comprehensive visualizations.
+4. Connect to analytics platforms for visualizations.
-5. Circle back with business and dev teams to address their respective pain points.
+5. Circle back with business and dev teams to solve their respective pain points.